 There are several factors to consider when estimating the project costs for building your new house in Dallas or elsewhere in the US:

 - Where are you building?
 Location has a big influence on the price of land, and can also influence your costs for labor and materials.
-Building a log cabin in a remote area of Alaska will have different costly challenges than in a newly developed area north of the city.
+Building a log cabin in a remote area of Colorado will have different costly challenges than in a newly developed area north of the city.

 - What is the square footage of the home?
 It may seem obvious that the space you build on with be a factor in the cost but remember, some rooms are inherently more expensive than others.